 Alternative Career for Lawyers: Lawyer to Entrepreneur

 Thinking about stepping out of practice to join the start-up world?
 You're not the only one.
 We've seen lawyer after lawyer, at varying stages of their careers, decide to do just this.
 Some jump ship to start their own business while others decide to work for a start-up.
-Start-ups present a great opportunity for lawyers who want to try out a new career path.

 This option has worked out well for many lawyers who have decided to bite the bullet and make a change.
 The beauty of the start-up world is that if you're interested in something, there will be a company doing it.
 It's easy to align your interests to a job.
 For dissatisfied lawyers, the start-up community offers a world of new opportunities.